 As a podcast host, whether on your first episode or two hundredth, you’re probably focused not only on gaining new subscribers, but also cultivating meaningful relationships with your listeners.
 For the serious podcast host, this desire will never go away, as you constantly seek to acquire new listeners and turn them into loyal subscribers.
-For your podcast to thrive, there are three things you’ll want to consider:
+For your podcast to thrive and to gain podcast subscribers, there are three things you’ll want to consider:

 - Producing a high-quality product

 If you haven’t viewed your podcast as a product before, it’s time to reconsider your position.
 Though there may be no direct points of purchase, your podcast is still a product; however, instead of money, you are asking listeners to exchange an even more valuable currency – their time.
 Your podcast must provide content that listeners find valuable to entice them to subscribe and continue to listen on an ongoing basis.
 Doing so begins with a quality topic you’re passionate about and the right equipment.
 If you have great content but the audio is low quality or hard to hear, listeners are unlikely to continue listening.
 The same goes for if you have great equipment but poor content.
 Going the extra mile to create a show with a compelling topic and the proper equipment is a surefire way to attract more subscribers.
 For sound quality and equipment recommendations, check out our Production course.